Resonance interaction energy between two entangled atoms in a photonic bandgap environment: Introduction

 \section{Introduction}

-The resonance interaction energy and the energy transfer between two identical atoms, one in the ground state and the other in the excited state, coupled with the electromagnetic field in the vacuum state, have recently received much attention in the literature in different research fields \cite{Salam08,ElGanainy-John13,Incardone-Fukuta14,Andrews-Ford13}.
-For example, coherent energy transfer is supposed to play an important role in the photosynthesis process \cite{Scholes03,OlayaCastro-Nazir12}.
+The resonance interaction energy and the energy transfer between two identical atoms, one in the ground state and the other in the excited state, coupled with the electromagnetic field in the vacuum state, have recently received great attention in the literature in different research fields \cite{Salam08,ElGanainy-John13,Incardone-Fukuta14,Andrews-Ford13}.
+For example, coherent energy transfer is supposed to play an important role in the initial stages of photosynthesis \cite{Scholes03,OlayaCastro-Nazir12}.
 From a quantum-electrodynamical point of view, the resonance interaction is due to the exchange of a real or virtual photon between the two atoms.